sskorol/respeaker-websockets/README.md

 Make sure you've already installed **librespeaker** on your Respeaker Core V2 board.
 You can find required dependencies in the official [respeakerd installation script](https://github.com/respeaker/respeakerd/blob/master/scripts/install_all.sh#L37-L43).
 Or just run the entire script until you reach the Alexa auth step.
 Note that the above script was created for AVS integration only.
 So we don't need to run all the instructions listed in the provided script.

 This project also depends on [IXWebSocket library](https://machinezone.github.io/IXWebSocket/) which was manually built and added as a static lib.
-However, if for some reason further compilation will fail for you (or you need an advanced socket configuration), try to rebuild IXWebSocket manually following the official guide.
+However, if for some reason you need an advanced socket configuration, try to rebuild IXWebSocket manually following the official guide.

-LED animation is implemented based on [snips-respeaker-skill](https://github.com/snipsco/snips-skill-respeaker) sources.

 Setup [VOSK ASR server](https://github.com/alphacep/vosk-server/blob/master/websocket/asr_server.py), which supports different languages.
 Check the official guide on their webpage.
 We'll use this server later for sending audio chunks from Respeaker board.